neuesfliegen-ev/Datalogger_2.0/README.md

 # 🛩️ Datalogger_2.0

-Datalogger for collecting, logging and transmitting RC flight data.
+Datalogger for collecting, logging and transmitting RC flight data during the New Flying Competition organised and held by the Neues Fliegen e.V.
 Continuation of project Datalogger (first version)

 ---